 It always makes me sad when women tell me they’re on a super low-calorie diet, or that their doctor told them to eat 800 calories a day to lose weight.
 While the number of calories you eat does matter to some extent, they are not the only factor that is important for weight loss.
 Often, by over-restricting calories, you actually put your body in a stressed state.
 On top of that, your body enters scarcity mode, unsure of when it may get fed again.
 Because of this, it’ll hold onto excess fat and work to be more efficient with the calories you give it, meaning metabolism and fat burn slow down.

 I’ve seen time and time again that when people stop strictly reducing calories and instead focus on the quality of the food they’re consuming (focusing on veggies, high-quality proteins, and healthy fats), they see results after having “plateaued” for months.
-Plus, it’s a lot more fun to get to eat more food, not less!
+Plus, it creates a headspace of nourishment and abundance, rather than restriction, which is absolutely essential when it comes to creating a healthy relationship with food and your body!
 And in the end, a sustainable solution (aka not an 800 calorie crash diet) is what will help you maintain your results in the long-term.
 Here at Snap, we’re fans of lifestyle changes over diet dogma.

-Bare with me.
-I think that women give their power away far too often.
-Yes, your doctor’s input is important.
-Yes, some influencers are super knowledgeable.
-But you (and only you!) know what works best for your body.
+Don’t get me wrong, there are some amazing health experts on social media and TikTok.
+But unfortunately, the more radical and shocking videos tend to get the most views, especially on TikTok.
 It’s time we start listening to our own bodies, rather than wanting someone else to always give us the answer.
 This applies to advice you may receive from your doctor, well-meaning friends, celebrities, or social media influencers.
 This is true for everything from the medications and supplements you take to the best diet for your needs.

 As far as food is concerned, I love something like a Whole30 (plus reintroduction!) to help you figure out what works for you.
 Whether or not you choose to do an elimination diet like Whole30, I encourage everyone to eat mindfully.
 This looks like eating while sitting down & eating without distraction.
 It also means paying attention to how you feel after a meal and trying to lean into foods that help you feel your best, versus foods that leave you feeling tired or with an upset stomach.
 While food itself is never “good” or “bad”, there’s definitely food that helps us feel well and food that leaves us feeling not so great.
 Moral of the story here?
 Work to find what works for you.
 Don’t follow the latest trend without asking yourself how you feel & how it’s working for you.

 When it comes to women’s health, whether you’re looking into diets or doctors, or just a balance of nutrients, we’re your partner in health.
 We use high-quality ingredients in every one of our meals with a mindful approach to food, one where ingredients & quality outweigh the nutrition facts panel.
-Sign up for a meal plan today!
+Sign up for your first box today!